prajjawal05/transcoding/README.md

 There is a file called `OrchestratorCalculator.py`.
 It has a function which compares the compute charge and storage charge and returns which option should be preferred for saving cost.

+#### Interpolated Predictor

+There is a file called `InterpolatedPredictor.py`.
+It predicts the action runtime, object size and lifetime using linear interpolation.

 #### Constants

 `constants.py` has the details related to hosts and port used for document storage and object storage layer as well as any access keys if present.